 Money is not happiness.
 Happiness comes from within yourself.
 Happiness is a satisfaction based on an acceptance of self, the acceptance of others, and the willingness to accept the present situation while building a better future.
 Understanding and accepting each other are the true currencies of love.

 Establishing a fair and equitable pattern of handling money early in marriage appears to be important for the quality and stability of the marriage.

 If you find yourself in conflict over money, ask where the middle ground is.
 Is it reasonable to compromise?
 Can we reduce the money we spend in some areas in order to increase our savings?
 Would it be fair if we each gave ourselves an allowance of $50 a week to spend as we choose?
 Could we start saving just $50 a week to build for our future while enjoying today?
 What else can we do?
 Here are some practical tips for finding money hidden in your home.
-Here are 36 specific ideas on how to save up to $1,453 per month or $17,436 per year by making some lifestyle choices.

 The practical person would also ask can we do this while being financially responsible?
 It won’t help if we both share the spend-like-there’s-no-tomorrow philosophy because that may lead to bankruptcy in both the relationship and the money.